california96/california96/README.md

 ### About Me

-- On a career break.
-Stay tuned for the next stage!
+- 🇦🇺 Mid Fullstack Software Engineer at Macquarie Group - Manila 🇵🇭
 - 🍵 Enjoys matcha.
 - ☕️ Quit coffee on account of an acid reflux episode.
-- 🧑🏻‍💻 Full stack developer currently focused on API development.
+- 🧑🏻‍💻 Aspiring full stack developer.
 - 🚢 Slowly appreciating containerization.
 - ☁️ Currently working for AWS certifications.
 - 📷 An old soul advocating for film photography and vinyl records.